-The start of the growing season/sowing date (bd2) may be given as a constant, or calculated dynamically depending on temperature.
-This is set by a model option.
-If the growth start is dynamically determined it is set to the first day of the year which has a degreeday sum (GDD) above a threshold (gsqddsow).
-The degreeday sum (GDD) is calculated as
+The sowing date (bd2) may be given as a constant, or calculated dynamically depending on temperature.
+If it is dynamically determined it is set to the first day of the year which has a degreeday sum (GDD) above a threshold (gddsow).
+The degreeday sum (GDD) is calculated as where d is day of year, T is air temperature (degree Celcius), basetemp is a temperature threshold.
+The GDD is accumulated for each day after firstday with day length larger than daylength.
+The GDD is zeroed at firstday.

-$$GDD(d+1)=GDD(d)+MAX(0,T-gsbasetemp)$$
+$$GDD(d+1)=GDD(d)+MAX(0,T-basetemp)$$